GSA/digitalgov.gov/content/resources/how-to-prevent-security-certificates-from-expiring-during-shutdown.md

 This is fairly easy:

 - Go to [https://transparencyreport.google.com/https/certificates?hl=en](https://transparencyreport.google.com/https/certificates?hl=en)
-- Scroll down to “Search certificates by hostname” and enter your parent domain
+- Scroll down to “Search certificates by hostname” and enter your parent domain in the search box
-- Check both boxes ✓ for "Include certificates that have expired" and "Include subdomains"
+- Check both boxes for "Include certificates that have expired" and "Include subdomains" and click the magnifying glass icon on the right side of the search box
-- Press ‘enter’
+- In the results, the “Valid to” column is the date that your certificate expires
-- Note the “Valid to” date in your new domains spreadsheet
+- Add this date your new domains spreadsheet

 _Or you can also ask the person who regularly purchases your SSL certificates.
 They might keep a log._